nickstanley574/nickstanley574.github.io/library.md

 - The Art of Software Testing by Corey Sandler & Tom Badgett

 2019
-- The Phoenix Project by  Kim, Gene, Behr, Kevin, Spafford, George
+- The Phoenix Project by  Kim Gene, Behr Kevin, Spafford, George
 - The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change by Fournier, Camille

 2018